ncerutti/gethurricaneloss/README.md

 - It currently includes some input validation (number of inputs and value, all positive), and the argument parser checks that the inputs are indeed numbers.
 - I thought about adding further info (SD of losses, 95% CI, min/max).
 This would be a light calculation (just one float per run), but it goes beyond the task.

 ## Performance:

-unning "pytest" from the root directory will produce a "speed.txt" file, which provides a benchmark of the different versions of the model.
+Running "pytest" from the root directory will produce a "speed.txt" file, which provides a benchmark of the different versions of the model.
 The parameters it is tested on are:

 florida_landfall_rate: 10.0
 florida_mean: 2.0